zachvalenta/jvns.ca/source/_posts/2014-12-14-fun-with-threads.markdown

 > asserted.

-In both cases over 99% of the runtime is spent in the instruction right after that instruction.
+In both cases over 99% of the run time is spent in the instruction right after that instruction.
 I'm not totally sure why that is, but it could be that the `lock` itself is fast, but then once it's done the memory it updated needs to be synchronized and the next instruction needs to wait for that to happen.
 That's mostly made up though.
+If you want to explain it to me I would be delighted.

 (If you've heard about compare-and-swap, that's a similar instruction that lets you update variables without creating races)